imfl/data-mining/README.md

 ## Introducing Dynamic Time Warping Distance into Matrix Profile

-*an academic project on time series data mining*
+*This repository is about an academic project on time series data mining.
+For how to compile and use my code, and a full description of the accompanying data set, click here.
+For PDF files of abstract and emprical results, click [here](#user-content-summary).*

 Matrix Profile (MP) has emerged as a new concept in the data mining community since 2016.
 It is a framework to extract information from time series, which can be later applied in similarity research.
 Two steps are involved: